 What it allows you to do is it provides you some sliders that bucket your users between three different categories, and gives you a rough outline of what your costs might look like, and then, of course, a link to Sales if you want to talk to somebody about it.

-There’s also, a Center is created reference guide.
+Senturus created a Microsoft reference guide.
 We’re comparing all the various tools in the Microsoft Suite.

-I shouldn’t say all the tools, but 44 tools, where we’ve compared 29 different capabilities across those tools and so, you can see it’s sort of a screenshot there.
-If you’re interested in that, or our new offering around Power BI tenant, an admin training, which includes Power BI Premium, you can e-mail our own … at the e-mail address you see there.
+I shouldn’t say all the tools, but 44 tools, where we’ve compared 29 different capabilities across those tools and you can see it’s sort of a screenshot there.
+If you’re interested in that, or our new offering around Power BI tenant, an admin training, which includes Power BI Premium, you can e-mail us at the email address you see there.